 In southern Germany, shop for cuckoo clocks, thermometers, Hummel figurines, wood carvings, cameras, china, porcelain, antiques, stainless steelware, toys and dolls, wines, cheese and local handcrafts.
 In eastern Germany, shop for Lauscha glass, wood carvings, Leipzig tiles, porcelain, Russian and eastern European phonograph records, pottery, and wooden nutcrackers.

-Voltage: 230 V; C & F. You will need a voltage converter, and plug adapter in order to use U.S. appliances.
+230 volts.
+C & F. You will need a voltage converter and plug adapter in order to use U.S. appliances.
 We recommend getting a universal adapter and converter kit.
 View more information about electrical standards around the world.

 Follow Friendly Planet Share the love of travel